V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkandi : shell or stone of the palm nut

-– nkandukulu : defence, prohibition / medicine
+– nkandukulu : prohibition / medicine

 – nkangalu : travel, society, camaraderie, visit that we do